The images in this post relate to an event I’ve just learned of: Habitat Forum 1976. City of Vancouver archives describe what occurred as follows:

 Habitat Forum staff and volunteers converted the five airplane hangars at Jericho Beach Park (former air force base) to an exhibition site for the Habitat Forum.
 They worked at the site from October 1975 until May of 1976 to prepare.

-The Georgia Straight, in a memorial piece on Al Clapp a few years ago, stated this:
+The Georgia Straight, in a memorial piece on Clapp a few years ago, stated:

 Most people remember him as the guy who built the Habitat Forum in five derelict Royal Canadian Air Force hangars down at Jericho Beach.
 With a secondhand portable sawmill, some horses to haul driftwood from the shoreline, wharf railings that came from the Lions Gate Bridge, and a crew of employment-grant rehab cases, he built a people’s forum to parallel Vancouver’s landmark 1976 United Nations Habitat conference on human settlements.